sga65536/Data-422-Group-Assignment/README.md

 - Step4.ipynb : R Code for data analysis and forcast

 ## Report
-- The relationship between unemployment and macroeconomic indicators.docx
+- Predictive Analysis of New Zealand's Unemployment Rate in the Context of Macroeconomic Factors.docx

 ## Presentation
-- Data Wrangling.pptx
+- Data Wrangling.pdf

 ## Project Diary
 - Dear Diary.txt